 Leader: Rev. Gwendolyn Howard

-Mindful Grieving launched in response to the needs of members in our community who were grieving over recent or long-term losses.
-Participants come together to share their feelings in a safe, supportive environment.
+Conscious Grieving is the evolution of a former program launched in response to the needs of members in our community who were grieving recent and/or long-term losses.
+Currently, six-week groups are offered during the year as well as other formats in which participants come together to share their feelings in a safe, supportive environment with trained facilitators.

 Ancient Roots: The Feminine Face of Western Religion

 Part I: Goddesses, Priestesses, and Women in the Ancient

 Spring 2019 offering, four-sessions – stay tuned for dates